 Why do we separate food waste?

 Food waste is just too good to throw out.
 It can be used to create biogas and natural fertilizer.
-Therefore, we need to separate food waste into its own wheelie bin.
-The regular garbage will still go to the regular bin for household waste.
+Therefore, we need to separate food waste from household waste.

-The food waste must be put in the green plastic bags and the bags disposed of in the outdoor food bin - black bin with a brown lid labelled 'madaffald'.
+The food waste must be put in the green plastic bags and the bags disposed in the outdoor food bin.

 The food waste bin is emptied by the municipality every 2 weeks.